vuejs/vitepress/docs/reference/default-theme-search.md

 ![screenshot of the search modal](/search.png)

-Alternatively, you can use [Algolia DocSearch](#algolia-search) or some community plugins like <https://github.com/emersonbottero/vitepress-plugin-search>.
+Alternatively, you can use [Algolia DocSearch](#algolia-search) or some community plugins like <https://www.npmjs.com/package/vitepress-plugin-search> or <https://www.npmjs.com/package/vitepress-plugin-pagefind>.
 ### i18n

 You can use a config like this to use multilingual search: